ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 ### Hooks  {#hooks}

 This is the hook function to be called during transfers.
-It is empty here, buf if you need to do something you just override it.
+It is empty here, buf if you need it to do something you just override it.

 ```solidity